Factbox: What business thinks about Britain's EU referendum

 “Our own economic research is very clear about the advantages of Britain being at the heart of a reformed EU.
 We believe that the UK would enter a period of great economic uncertainty in the event of a vote to leave.”

-"If the UK leaves the EU, we may have no choice but to reorganize our business model here.
-Brexit could mean fewer JPMorgan jobs in the UK and more jobs in Europe."

-The chief executive of oil giant Royal Dutch Shell RDSa.L.
-Ben van Beurden was quoted as saying by The Sunday Times newspaper:
+Chief Executive of oil giant Royal Dutch Shell Ben van Beurden was quoted as saying by The Sunday Times newspaper:

 ”We are a company with a strong heritage in the UK and on the Continent.
 There would be a real break between the two, which would affect freedom of movement of staff, trade — we would be impacted.